Committees must file the following reports in April:

 - Authorized committees of presidential candidates must file a report by April 15, if they are quarterly filers (the report covers financial activity from January 1 through March 31), or by April 20, if they are monthly filers (the report covers activity for the month of March);

-Quarterly filers that participate in special elections—including PACs and party committees filing semiannually—may need to file pre- and post-election reports that are not accounted for above.
+Quarterly filers that participate in primary elections or special elections may need to file pre- and post-election reports that are not accounted for above.
 Remember, reporting periods always begin the day after the closing date of the last report filed.

 Reporting help is always just a phone call away at 800-424-9530.
 Select option 4 for technical assistance with electronic filing, option 5 to speak with the analyst who reviews your committee’s reports or option 6 to speak with an Information Specialist.
 You can also submit a question for your analyst online.